What Is A/B Testing and How Can It Help You?

 You will make the changes incrementally, testing along the way to optimize the conversion on each element.

-Sit down and brainstorm what changes you could make to the website; add images, make the text bigger, add a banner, move the click button, change the font of the text etc.Brainstorming
+Sit down and brainstorm what changes you could make to the website; add images, make the text bigger, add a banner, move the click button, change the font of the text etc.People collaborating around a table.

 It is best to stick to one change at the time so you will know what actually made a difference.
 This doesn’t mean that you can’t make three different versions but keep to one change on each version.